moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

     ament_package()

-Setting up a project with MoveIt Task Constructor
+Setting up a Project with MoveIt Task Constructor
 -------------------------------------------------

 This section walks through the code required to build a minimal task using MoveIt Task Constructor.

-The code
+The Code
 ^^^^^^^^

 Open ``mtc_tutorial.cpp`` in your editor of choice, and paste in the following code.